iitsoftware/graaljs-concurrency-problem/README.md

 ## Solution

 Don't query the interfaces of the object that should be wrapped by a proxy but get the interface by `Class.forName(interfaceClass)` and use it to create the proxy.

-Why that?
-Because GraalJS creates a dynamic proxy itself for any JS object that is passed to Java.
-This proxy calls `context.enter` / `context.leave`.
-If we create a proxy by querying the interfaces of the object, we would create a proxy of that proxy so GraalJS will always before us in the call stack.
-With the above way, we avoid that and have a direct proxy.
+This removes the polyglot context out of the call stack.